dere-12/sign-up-form/README.md

 ### Running Locally

-1. Clone or download this repository from [here] (https://github.com/dere-12/sign-up-form.git).
+1. Clone or download this repository from [here](https://github.com/dere-12/sign-up-form.git).
 2. Open `index.html` in your browser.

 ### Live Preview